-If you want more cases and clients today, you’ve got to be able master the Internet.
+If you want more cases and clients today, you’ve got to be able master the internet.
 Plain and simple.
-Press, social media, legal website design, and SEO are all crucial pieces to the puzzle.
+Legal website design, SEO and social media are all crucial pieces to the puzzle.
 SEO is woven into the DNA of all of today’s varied forms of marketing.

 SEO is about getting love from Google, gaining visibility, attracting clients and referrals, and increasing net profit on highly targeted prospects.

-The amount of the right words and phrases in the right places boosts organic (and paid) online marketing, drive in business, and enhances conversions of prospects to paying customers.
+The amount of the right words and phrases in the right places boosts organic (and paid) online marketing, drives in business, and enhances conversions of prospects to paying customers.

 This action comes from the following types of content: